Africa

 Security indicator

 The political and security situation in Chad remains very unstable and poses significant risks for journalists.
-President Idriss Déby’s death in April 2021 did not open up any immediate prospects of democratisation.
+The death of President Idriss Déby Itno in April 2021 led to a period of transition that was extended by two years in October 2022.

 Media landscape

-After Chad began democratising in December 1990, the media landscape expanded and the media acquired a certain independence, with the state media ceasing to have a monopoly on news reporting.
-Ten newspapers (including L'Observateur, La Voix and Le Pays) appear regularly, four privately owned TV channels operate in N'Djamena, the capital, and around 60 radio stations operate nationwide.
+Since Chad began a process of democratisation in December 1990, the media landscape has expanded considerably and the media have acquired a certain independence, with state media ceasing to have a monopoly on news.
+Around ten newspapers (including L'ObservateurN'Djaména Hebdo, and Le Pays) are published regularly, four privately owned TV channels operate in N'Djaména, the capital, and around 60 radio stations operate nationwide.
+FM/Liberté, a radio station created by human rights activists, has the most listeners in the capital, in part because it has a network of reporters throughout the country.

 Political context

 The communication ministry controls the state media and the government appoints their editors.
 It also chooses most of the media regulator’s members.
-Media outlets can have their own editorial line, but investigative reporting that is critical of senior government officials and their close associates is not tolerated.
-Any media outlet publishing a report of this kind is liable to be suspended and the journalist responsible arrested arbitrarily, while foreign reporters can be expelled.
+Media outlets can have their own editorial line, but investigative reporting that is critical of senior government officials, their close associates or the military is not tolerated.
+The authorities may turn their sights on independent media outlets such as Alwihda Info, a news site that was shut down for eight days in August 2023.
+Access to official information remains very difficult.

 Legal framework

-Press freedom and the right to information are enshrined in Chad’s laws but defamation is punishable by up to three months in prison.
-More than a dozen newspapers were suspended in 2020 under a new press law imposing minimum academic requirements for the position of newspaper editor.
-Its apparent aim was to professionalise the media but it could result in the elimination of many independent publications.
+Press freedom and the right to information are enshrined in Chad’s laws.
+The 2010 press law abolished prison sentences for most press offences, except for defamation, which is punishable by up to three months in prison.
+The cybercrime law adopted in 2019 exposes journalists working online to arbitrary arrest and detention.
+More than a dozen newspapers were suspended in 2020 under the new press law, which requires a minimum level of qualification to run a newsroom, in an apparent desire to professionalise the media sector, which, in reality, could result in the elimination of many independent publications.

 Economic context

 Conditions are precarious for the media, especially for privately owned outlets.
 Newspapers are very costly to print and the advertising market is limited, resulting in some newspapers operating at a loss.
-Although the state is supposed to provide an annual subsidy, newspapers have received nothing for the past few years, except on the eve of the April 2021 presidential election.
+Although the state is supposed to provide an annual subsidy, newspapers have received nothing since 2016, except on the eve of the April 2021 presidential election.

 Sociocultural context

-Chad has been in transition since 20 April 2021 with the death of President Idriss Déby, who had ruled with an iron fist for 30 years.
-Since then, journalists and the media have been invited to avoid disseminating hateful speech and to favour speech calling for peace – a sort of censorship in and of itself.
+Chad has entered a period of transition since 20 April 2021 and the death of President Idriss Déby Itno, who had ruled with an iron fist for 30 years.
+Since then, the authorities have urged journalists and the media to refrain from disseminating hate speech and to prioritise calls for peace – an undeclared form of censorship.

 Safety

-The presence in Chad of armed groups such as Boko Haram and the Islamic State poses a threat to journalists, as evidenced by the killing, by a road mine, of a national TV cameraman travelling with an army convoy in 2019.
-A community radio reporter was shot dead in intercommunal violence in southern Chad in February 2022.
-Journalists are exposed to police violence while covering protests and are constrained online.
-Access to social media was blocked for 470 days in a row in 2018 and 2019, which established Chad as one of Africa’s worst cyber-censors in recent years.
+The presence of armed groups such as Boko Haram and the Islamic State in the country poses a security risk for journalists.
+Attacks, even murders, take place with complete impunit, as evidenced by the assassination of journalist Idriss Yaya, his wife and their son in March 2024, and by that of journalist Orédjé Narcisse in October 2022.
+Their killers have not been arrested.
+Media professionals also face violence from the police while covering anti-government protests, and journalists working in the provinces are often the victims of arbitrary arrests and threats.
+Access to social media was blocked for 470 days in a row in 2018 and 2019, which established Chad as one of Africa’s worst cybercensors in recent years.